USEPA/rExpertQuery/README.md

 ## Contact

-If you have any questions, please reach out to the TADA Team at mywaterway\@epa.gov.
+If you have any questions, please reach out to the ATTAINS Team at attains\@epa.gov.